greenthegarden/greenthegarden.github.io/_posts/2017-01-10-radicale-configuration.md

 # Radicale

-[Radicale Project](http://radicale.org/) provides a CalDAV server capability which I utilise in order to maintain local calenders which everyone in the family can access and hopefully keep in sync with things.
+[Radicale Project](http://radicale.org/) provides a CalDAV and CardDAV server capability which I utilise in order to maintain local calenders which everyone in the family can access and hopefully keep in sync with things.
 I have installed Radicale on a Raspberry Pi v2.

 ## Installation from package manager